In 2006, Blake Mycoskie was in Argentina learning to play Polo, when a chance encounter changed his life.

 In many institutions, staff have been furloughed, redundancies have happened, and there is uncertainty about the future.

-As the WHY guru, Simon Sinek explains.
+As Simon Sinek explains in his 2011 book, Start with Why.
 A clear WHY can be your rallying point; this reminds everyone of their common purpose, and it helps us to see beyond immediate challenges.

 Your WHY Statement should be:

 - focused on how your museum contributes to the world

 In his second book ‘Find Your Why‘, Simon Sinek suggests this simple formula for a coming up with your WHY Statement:

 The first blank represents your contribution to the lives others through your WHY.
 And the second blank represents the impact of your contribution.

 It’s a powerful tool to make it simple and straight forward for anyone to draft a meaningful WHY statement.